zhouwg/kantv/release/README.md

 - v1.3.1 2024-03-11,
                  <ul>
-                     <li> ASR performance improved from 21 secs to 2 secs on Xiaomi 14 by build optimization, it's the second milestone for <a href="https://github.com/cdeos/kantv/issues/64">POC</a></li>
+                     <li> ASR performance improved from 21 secs to 2 secs on Xiaomi 14 by build optimization</li>
                      <li> add some technical docs to prepared empty directory doc </li>
                      <li> refine regular codes and prepare for coding work of implement real-time English subtitle for online English TV</li>
                  </ul>